Specialized agent logs

 Access a specialized agent's execution ID

-• Tracking and monitoring – It lets you track the progress and status of a long-running agent execution.
+• Tracking and monitoring – Track the progress and status of a long-running agent execution.

-• Referencing – It provides a concrete reference point when discussing a particular agent run with support teams or collaborators.
+• Sharing and support – Reference a specific agent run when working with support teams or collaborators.

-1. Follow the steps in the View the agent logs section.
+1. Follow the steps in the View specialized agent logs section.

-2. Click the agent's run you want to retrieve its execution ID.
+2. Click the run whose execution ID you want to retrieve.

 3. Click Copy for the Execution ID.